Skip to main content

 I might be wrong about which problems are tractable.
 But I'd rather be wrong while trying than right while watching.

 I'm aware that sitting around thinking about meaning and how to contribute is itself a privilege.
-It's a sign of being far up Maslow's hierarchy — the luxury of choosing what problems to work on rather than scrambling to meet basic needs.
+It's a sign of being far up Maslow's hierarchy — the luxury of choosing what problems to work on.
+For me, that privilege comes with a question I can't ignore.
+The point isn't just to solve problems — it's to free people from problems so they can think about what they want to do with their lives.

 The question isn't whether AI will change things.
 It's whether the change will happen like nitrous oxide — decades of delay while the capability exists — or like insulin — recognition followed immediately by action.

+The personal version of this argument — where the wand metaphor comes from — is Wands From the Sky.
 If you think I've got something wrong, I'd like to know.
 See also: What If I'm Delusional?